Gaza conflict worsens as wave of ethnic violence grips Israel

 Thursday’s Muslim festival of Eid al-Fitr, which marks the end of Ramadan, is supposed to be one of the happiest days of the year, but for the residents of Gaza the day brought more death and destruction as the conflict with Israel continued with no end in sight.

-The fighting fanned the flames of hatred between Jews and Arabs in Israel, who make up 20 per cent of the population, leading to the worst ethnic clashes in the country’s history.
+The fighting fanned flames of hatred in Israel between Jews and Arabs, who make up 20 per cent of the population, leading to the worst ethnic clashes in the country’s history.

 Two Jews were seriously hurt on Wednesday night in attacks by Arabs.
 Violent confrontations erupted in Lod, Acre, Jerusalem, Haifa, Bat Yam, Tiberias and many other locations, with scores of people injured, some of them seriously.
 More than 400 people were arrested.